Gene Glynn

 Eugene Patrick Glynn (born September 22, 1956, at Waseca, Minnesota) is an American professional baseball coach and a former minor league manager and second baseman.
 He was the 2019 infield and baserunning coordinator of the Miami Marlins of Major League Baseball, and previously served as third base coach of the Minnesota Twins from 2015–18.
 He also has held coaching positions with four other MLB teams.
 As an active player, he stood 5 ft 10 in tall, weighed 155 lb, and threw and batted right-handed.

-Glynn graduated from Waseca High School and Minnesota State University, Mankato (then called Mankato State University), where he starred in both baseball and basketball.
+Glynn graduated from Waseca High School and Mankato State University (now Minnesota State University, Mankato), where he starred in both baseball and basketball.
 He was Minnesota's first "Mr. Basketball" in 1975.

 Glynn was signed as a non-drafted free agent by the Montreal Expos in 1979 and played seven seasons in Montreal's farm system, including parts of three campaigns (1982–84) at the Triple A level.
 His rookie season, in the 1979 New York–Penn League, was his best, with 36 runs batted in in 64 games played, 71 runs scored, and a batting average of .296.
 He managed five seasons (1987–88; 1990–92) in Short Season-A baseball, beginning in the New York–Penn League.
 His 1990 Spokane Indians, a San Diego Padres affiliate, won the Northwest League championship.